NSHipster/articles/2013-06-12-nshipster-quiz-2.md

 ref: "http://nshipsterpubtrivia.eventbrite.com"
 framework: Trivia
 rating: 10.0
 description: "Go up against some of the brightest minds in all things Apple at this special WWDC edition of NSHipster Quiz.
-Sure, you conform to the NSHipster protocol, but do you have what it takes to implement all of the `@optional` methods?
-Take the quiz and see for yourself!
+Sure, you conform to the NSHipster protocol, but do you have what it takes to implement all of the @optional methods?
+Take the quiz and see for yourself!"
 ---

 On June 11th, we organized an NSHipster Pub Quiz for WWDC attendees.
 Like [our first quiz](http://nshipster.com/nshipster-quiz-1/), questions ranged from random Apple trivia to obscure framework questions.
 The event was hosted by [New Relic](http://newrelic.com), and sponsored by [Heroku](https://heroku.com) & [Mutual Mobile](http://www.mutualmobile.com).
 About 100 developers attended the event, with the team "UIResponders" taking top prize.